-Strategy A achieved scores of 0.642 and 0.450 on the validation and hidden tests, respectively.
+Strategy A achieved scores of 0.642 and 0.450 on the validation and test datasets, respectively.
 While we do not have the score for Strategy B. In our laboratory experiments, Strategy B outperforms Strategy A with scores of 0.442 and 0.611, respectively.
-In a theoretical ranking Strategy B at 12 and 72 hours would achieve 1st and 10th positions, respectively.
+Specifically, the scores for Strategy B at 12 hours are notably impressive.
+This makes it a particularly promising choice, particularly during the initial hours.
 Furthermore, this paper highlights the utility of the FMM approach in EEG data analysis, with a specific emphasis on demonstrating the predictive potential of these FMM features.
 Moreover, our proposal is original, marking the inaugural utilization of the FMM approach in EEG analysis.
 Once we have all the available data, a full comprehensive analysis will be conducted.
 This analysis will encompass the identification of anomalous epochs and the FMM analysis of all epochs with sufficient quality.
 With all this documentation in hand, we will once again compare the various proposals presented in this paper through validation experiments employing 10-fold cross-validation.

-Furthermore, we will conduct a specific analysis of binary epoch classifiers based on FMM features and assess the predictive capability of other promising features, including those generated from β parameters, among others.
+Furthermore, we will conduct a specific analysis of binary epoch classifiers based on FMM features and assess the predictive capability of other promising features, including those generated from $\beta$ parameters, among others.